coral/ndi-sys/README.md

 # ndi-sys

-FFI bindings for the NDI
+FFI bindings for the NDI SDK V5

 ## Normal use